 - Improve business competitiveness by engaging in strategic sales activities that maintain a good balance between profit-mindedness and the spirit of challenge.

-- Build businesses to augment the domestic construction business in Japan that will provide new value to the community and to customers.
+- Build businesses other than the domestic construction business in Japan that will provide new value to the community and to customers.

 - Engage the entire corporate team in pursuing global business, including the construction, investment and development, engineering, LCV*3 and headquarter division functions of the company.